 Which buildings do you like the most in Athens?

-Some buildings in Plaka.
+All the buildings in Plaka.
 Everything Tschiller has designed.
+Anything simple.

 And which do you like the least.